alexa923/CapoSagro_Alexa/README.md

 To end data cleaning, we used fastp tool to merge R1 (forward) and R2 (reverse), observe the quality, do bases correction and trimming parameters including adaptater removal.

 ### Step 8
-Then, we used kraken2 to do the taxonomic assignment using k-mer matches with the 07_kraken.sh scirpt
+Then, we used kraken2 to do the taxonomic assignment using k-mer matches with the 07_kraken2.sh scirpt

+*the script 06_kraken_db.sh was a test for the creation of the kraken database but here it was already created so not necessary
+We made a korna graph to visualize the results before the next step

+### Step 9

+We used bracken to correct kraken2 results with the 08_bracken.sh script.
+We also did a krona visualization after this correction.

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/